Probiotics – What You Should Know

 (This is not an all-inclusive list)

 If you are going to take probiotics purchased from a retailer, do not take more than the recommended dosage.
-By consuming too much probiotic, you run the risk of overloading your body with the types of bacteria that can create difficult infections.
-Again, as I have addressed in other articles, such infection can sometimes be tough to treat.
+By consuming too much probiotic, you risk overloading your body with the types of bacteria that can create difficult infections.
+Again, as I have addressed in other articles, such infections can sometimes be tough to treat.

 Resource for Kefir Grains: KefirLady.com

 This article was originally published as a chapter in the book Natural Health Made Easy: The Briobiotic Protocol (2016)